 Grant Thornton UK LLP is a member of Grant Thornton International, one of the world’s largest professional services networks of independent accounting and consulting member firms.
 They go beyond to combine global scale with local insight that leverages their technical expertise to deliver practical guidance in assurance, tax, and advisory services.

 The firm are committed to building diverse teams that reflect society and the clients they serve.
 They also want to build a culture of belonging and inclusion, where people feel able to be themselves and to bring their whole selves to work.
 They are seeing strong progress from employee feedback as well as external recognition including consistently being in the top 10 of the Social Mobility Employers Index since 2017, being named as a 2021 Top 10 employer for Working Families, pledging commitment to the Race at Work Charter, HM Treasury Women in Finance Charter and the Valuable 500 disability pledge, as well as being a Stonewall diversity champion.

 The firm have used this experience to support clients to make their own progress towards building a truly inclusive culture using their Inclusion Maturity Model.

-Grant Thornton’s Inclusion Maturity Model enables organisations to get an objective sense of where they are on their inclusion journey, understand their ambitions, develop a data-led strategy, and implement focused interventions to ensure they realise that ambition.
+Grant Thornton UK LLP’s Inclusion Maturity Model enables organisations to get an objective sense of where they are on their inclusion journey, understand their ambitions, develop a data-led strategy, and implement focused interventions to ensure they realise that ambition.

 The approach starts with getting to know the client and assessing the current inclusion position through various data points.
-Grant Thornton’s Inclusion and Diversity specialists then provide recommendations to reach their inclusion ambitions.
-Our goal was to transfer these offline processes onto a digital platform and make the assessment more efficient and accessible for both the Grant Thornton team and their clients.
+Grant Thornton UK LLP’s Inclusion and Diversity specialists then provide recommendations to reach their inclusion ambitions.
+Our goal was to transfer these offline processes onto a digital platform and make the assessment more efficient and accessible for both the Grant Thornton UK LLP team and their clients.

 Challenge – measuring diversity and inclusion